camunda/camunda-docs-manual/content/update/minor/72-to-73/index.md

 so that an authenticated user can only see, modify, and delete those process definitions, process instances, and tasks for which the user is authorized to do so (for further details please read the [User Guide]({{< relref "user-guide/process-engine/authorization-service.md" >}})).

-The upgrade script `$DATABASE_engine_7.2_to_7.3.sql` contains `INSERT`-statements that create a new `GLOBAL` authorization and a new `GRANT` authorization for the group `camunda-admin` for each new authorization resource.
-These authorizations ensure that all users are able to access above-mentioned resources so that the process engine behaves the same way after the upgrade as it did before the upgrade.
+The update script `$DATABASE_engine_7.2_to_7.3.sql` contains `INSERT`-statements that create a new `GLOBAL` authorization and a new `GRANT` authorization for the group `camunda-admin` for each new authorization resource.
+These authorizations ensure that all users are able to access above-mentioned resources so that the process engine behaves the same way after the update as it did before the update.

 If these authorizations are not desired and you want to restrict access to the listed resources, you have the following options:

-* Before executing the upgrade script `$DATABASE_engine_7.2_to_7.3.sql` remove the corresponding `INSERT`-statements inside the script.
+* Before executing the update script `$DATABASE_engine_7.2_to_7.3.sql` remove the corresponding `INSERT`-statements inside the script.
 * Use the [Camunda Admin application]({{< relref "webapps/admin/authorization-management.md" >}}) to delete the created authorizations.
 * Use the [Camunda Admin application]({{< relref "webapps/admin/authorization-management.md" >}}) to add authorizations that restrict access.